 Sec.
-13. Conduct of Seminar, Conference, and Training Programs.
-Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy which conduct training programs in relation to their mandated functions are authorized to collect seminar, conference and training fees from government and private agency participants.
+12. Conduct of Seminar, Conference, Training, and Oath Taking Programs.
+Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy which conduct training programs in relation to their mandated functions are authorized to collect seminar, conference, training, and oath taking fees from government and private agency participants.

-The proceeds derived from each seminar, conference and training shall be deposited with the National Treasury as income of the General Fund pursuant to Section 44, Chapter 5, Book VI of E.O.
-No. 292: PROVIDED, That government agencies which do not have appropriations in their budgets for the purpose may use the proceeds for the conduct of the said seminar, conference and training, subject to budgeting, accounting and auditing rules and regulations: PROVIDED, FURTHER, That any excess proceeds shall be deposited with the National Treasury as income of the General Fund.
+The proceeds derived from each seminar, conference, training, and oath taking activities shall be deposited with the National Treasury as income of the General Fund pursuant to Section 44, Chapter 5, Book VI of E.O.
+No. 292: PROVIDED, That government agencies which do not have appropriations in their budgets for the purpose may use the proceeds for the conduct of the said seminar, conference, training, and oath taking activities subject to budgeting, accounting and auditing rules and regulations: PROVIDED, FURTHER, That any excess proceeds shall be deposited with the National Treasury as income of the General Fund.

-The agency concerned shall, upon the conclusion of the seminar, conference or training, submit to the DBM, either in printed form or by way of electronic document, a report on the fees collected or expenses incurred thereon.
+The agency concerned shall, upon the conclusion of the seminar, conference, training, or oath taking submit to the DBW, either in printed form or by way of electronic document, a report on the fees collected and expenses incurred thereon.

 Sec.
-14. Sale of Official Publications.
+13. Sale of Official Publications.
 Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy are authorized to sell their official publications whether electronically or through other means.
 The proceeds derived from such sale shall be deposited with the National Treasury as income of the General Fund pursuant to Section 44, Chapter 5, Book VI of E.O.
 No. 292: PROVIDED, That agencies which do not have appropriations in their budgets for the purpose may use said proceeds to defray the cost of preparing, printing and disseminating such official publications, subject to budgeting, accounting and auditing rules and regulations: PROVIDED, FURTHER, That any excess proceeds shall be deposited with the National Treasury as income of the General Fund.

-The agency concerned shall submit a report on the proceeds from said sale and the expenses incurred thereon to the DBN, either in printed form or by way of electronic document.
+The agency concerned shall submit, either in printed form or by way of electronic document to the DBM, a report on the proceeds from said sale and the expenses incurred thereon.

-Sec.
-15. Sale of Non-Serviceable, Obsolete or Unnecessary Equipment.
-Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy are authorized to sell non-serviceable, obsolete, or unnecessary equipment, including motor vehicles in accordance with Section 79 of P.D.
+- Sec.
+14. Sale of Non-Serviceable, Obsolete or Unnecessary Equipment.
+Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy are hereby authorized to sell non-serviceable, obsolete, or unnecessary equipment, including motor vehicles in accordance with Section 79 of P.D.
 No. 1445, E.O.
 No. 309, s.
-1996, and such guidelines issued thereon.
-The proceeds from the sale of such equipment shall be deposited with the National Treasury as income of the General Fund pursuant to Section 44, Chapter 5, Book VI of E.O.
-No. 292.

-Sec.
-16. National Internal Revenue Taxes and Import Duties.
+1996 and such other guidelines issued thereon.
+The proceeds from the sale of such equipment shall be deposited with the National Treasury as income of the General Fund pursuant to Section 44, Chapter 5, Book VI of E. O. No. 292. - Sec.
+15. National Internal Revenue Taxes and Import Duties.
 The amounts pertaining to the following taxes and duties shall be considered as both revenue and expenditure of the government, and are deemed automatically appropriated: